 In this post, you’ll find an easy but delightful Italian eggplant pasta sauce recipe.
-A dish to make when you want to eat something simple, healthy, and packed with Italian flavor and aromas: the delicate bitter of eggplants, the juicy carefulness of tomatoes, the summery and persistent aroma of basil, and the fluid shrouding of olive oil.
+A dish to make when you want to eat something simple, healthy, and packed with Italian flavor and aromas: the delicate bitter of eggplant, the juicy carefulness of tomatoes, the summery and persistent aroma of basil, and the fluid shrouding of olive oil.

 Italian eggplant pasta sauce

-- 2 eggplants 4 if small
+- 2 eggplant 4 if small

 - 15-20 cherry tomatoes